gregzaal/Matalogue/README.md

 Lists all geometry nodes modifiers and tools in the scene.

-##### Groups

-Lists all the node groups, including both shader node groups and compositing node groups (separated by a short gap).

-Clicking on one of the groups will open it up and allow you to edit the nodes inside without actually adding the group node anywhere.

-If you're currently editing shader nodes and you click on a compositing node group, you will be switched to the compositing node tree first and will need to click on the group again in order to open it.
-This is a known limitation, and I can't figure out a way around it.

 ##### Lighting

 Lists all the **lamp data** in the current scene, as well as the **World** nodes.
 Click on a name to switch to the nodes for that lamp.